qmk/qmk_firmware/tmk_core/protocol/chibios/README.md

 ### Notes

-- To use, unpack or symlink [ChibiOS] {currently 3.0.1} to `tmk_core/tool/chibios/chibios`.
+- To use, unpack or symlink [ChibiOS] {currently 3.0.2} to `tmk_core/tool/chibios/chibios`.
 - For gcc options, inspect `tmk_core/tool/chibios/chibios.mk`.
 For instance, I enabled `-Wno-missing-field-initializers`, because TMK common bits generated a lot of warnings on that.
 Also pay attention to `-O0` (enabled for debugging); for deployment use `-O2`.
 - USB string descriptors are messy.
 I did not find a way to cleanly generate the right structures from actual strings, so the definitions in individual keyboards' `config.h` are ugly as heck.
 - There are some random constants left so far, e.g. 5ms sleep between calling `keyboard_task`, or 1.5sec wait for USB init, in `main.c`.
 There should be no such in `usb_main.c` (the main USB stack).
 Everything is based on timers/interrupts/kernel scheduling (well except `keyboard_task`), so no periodically called things (again, except `keyboard_task`, which is just how TMK is designed).
 - It is easy to add some code for testing (e.g. blink LED, do stuff on button press, etc...) - just create another thread in `main.c`, it will run independently of the keyboard business.
 - Jumping to bootloader works, but it is not entirely pleasant, since it is very much MCU dependent.
 The code is now geared towards STM32 chips and their built-in bootloaders.
-So, one needs to dig out the right address to jump to, and pass it to the compiler in the `Makefile`.
+So, one needs to dig out the right address to jump to, and either pass it to the compiler in the `Makefile`, or better, define it in `<your_kb>/bootloader_defs.h`.
 Also, a patch to upstream ChibiOS is needed (supplied), because it `ResetHandler` needs adjusting.
 - Sleep LED works, but at the moment only on/off, i.e. no breathing.
 - The USB stack works pretty completely; however there are bits of other TMK stuff that are not done yet: